-2.4.15 Academic Integrity Committee
+2.6.15 Academic Integrity Committee

-The Faculty Honors Committee shall consist of:
+The Academic Integrity Committee shall consist of:

-- Three (3) members of the Corps of Instruction elected from the Academic Faculty, - The Chair of the Student Honor Committee, - One (1) undergraduate student with at least junior standing elected by the Undergraduate Student Government Association, - One (1) graduate student elected by the Graduate Student Government Association, and - The student Chair of the Student Honor Advisory Council.
+- Three (3) members elected from the Academic Faculty, including at least two (2) tenured or tenure-track; - The Chair of the Student Honor Committee; - One (1) undergraduate student with at least junior standing elected by the Undergraduate Student Government Association; - One (1) graduate student elected by the Graduate Student Government Association; and - The student Chair of the Student Honor Advisory Council.

 The Chair shall be elected annually by the Committee from among the elected faculty members.
-The Secretary shall be appointed by the Chair from among the other Committee members.
+The Chair shall appoint the Secretary from among the remaining members of the Committee.